-Sr. Rosemary has positively influenced the nursing discipline and the health of our citizens by serving as President of the National League for Nursing, Sigma Theta Tau International Honor Society of Nursing, and as chair of CGFNS.
+Sr. Rosemary has positively influenced the nursing discipline and the health of our citizens by serving as President of the National League for Nursing and Sigma International Honor Society of Nursing.
 She also served as Senior Editor of The Journal of Nursing Scholarship.
 She has authored over 130 publications and chapters in books and has presented papers throughout the United States, Kenya, Spain, The People's Republic of China, Puerto Rico, the Philippines, Guam, Japan, Korea, Taiwan, Hong Kong, Brazil, Argentina, Germany, Israel, Canada, Russia, Azerbaijan, Georgia and Armenia.
 She has worked extensively with the U.S. Army and Navy Medical Commands; served on the peer review panel of Tri-Service Nursing Research group and as a research panelist for the Nursing Research Initiative Program at the Office of Research and Development, Veterans Administration.
 Sr. Rosemary was a member of the Department of Veterans Affairs' Special Medical Advisory Group (SMAG).
-She currently serves on the Catholic Youth Association's Board of Directors.
+She currently serves on the Catholic Youth Association's Board of Directors and as chair of CGFNS.

 She has been honored with membership in the Institute of Medicine and the American Academy of Nursing.
 She is the recipient of seven honorary degrees and the Nell J. Watts Lifetime Achievement in Nursing Award.
-She was named a living legend by the Academy of Nursing and awarded the Elizabeth Seton Medal from Seton Hill University and the Immaculata Medal from Immaculata University.
-Oakland Catholic named her a Leading Lady, an Irish American, and a Cameo of Caring.
+She was named a living legend by the Academy of Nursing, awarded the Elizabeth Seton Medal from Seton Hill University and the Immaculata Medal from Immaculata University.
+She was also named a Leading Lady, an Irish American, and a Cameo of Caring.
 Recently, she was named a Distinguished Daughter of Pennsylvania by Governor Wolf.